Battle off Samar: Kurita withdraws

 Although Kurita's battleships had not been seriously damaged, the air and destroyer attacks had broken up his formations, and he had lost tactical control.
 His flagship Yamato had been forced to turn north in order to avoid torpedoes, causing him to lose contact with much of his task force.
 The determined, concentrated sea and air attack from Taffy 3 had already sunk or crippled the heavy cruisers Chōkai, Kumano, and Chikuma, which seemed to confirm to the Japanese that they were engaging major fleet units rather than escort carriers and destroyers.
 Kurita was at first not aware that Halsey had already taken the bait and that his battleships and carriers were far out of range.
 The ferocity of the renewed air attacks further contributed to his confusion and reinforced his suspicion that Halsey's aircraft carriers were nearby.
-Signals from Ozawa eventually convinced Kurita that he was not currently engaged with the entirety of Third fleet, and that the remaining elements of Halsey's forces might close in and destroy him if he lingered too long in the area.
+Signals from Ozawa eventually convinced Kurita that he was not currently engaged with the entirety of Third Fleet, and that the remaining elements of Halsey's forces might close in and destroy him if he lingered too long in the area.

 Finally, Kurita received word that the Southern Force that he was to meet had been destroyed the previous night.
 Calculating that the fight was not worth further losses and believing he had already sunk or damaged several American carriers, Kurita broke off the engagement at 09:20 with the order: "all ships, my course north, speed 20."
 He set a course for Leyte Gulf but became distracted by reports of another American carrier group to the north.
 Preferring to expend his ships against capital ships, rather than transports, he turned north after the non-existent enemy fleet and ultimately withdrew back through the San Bernardino Strait.
+Heermann was turning in circles evading the Japanese attack, when the gunfire suddenly stopped, leaving Heermann as the only American destroyer to survive the battle.

 As he retreated north and then west through the San Bernardino Strait, the smaller and heavily damaged American force continued to press the battle.
-While watching the Japanese retreat, Admiral Sprague heard a nearby sailor exclaim, "Damn it, boys, they're getting away!"
+While watching the Japanese retreat, Admiral Sprague heard a nearby sailor exclaim, "Damn it, boys, they're getting away!".
+Another yelled "Just wait a little longer, boys, we're suckering them into 40-mm range".
+Their wishes were not wasted as at 10:50, the damaged Suzuya was waddling at 20 knots when a flight of Kitkun Bay aircraft attacked the heavy cruiser and scored multiple straddles and near misses, which detonated her starboard torpedoes and shredded the cruiser, blasting off her aft 5-inch (127 mm) secondary guns, destroying the starboard engines and boilers, and engulfing the ship in flames which, when they reached the remaining torpedoes and 5-inch (127 mm) ammunition, caused further destruction.
+The abandon ship order was issued as the destroyer Okinami evacuated the sinking Suzuya and rescued 620 men; 247 Suzuya sailors perished.